AdaCore/spark2014/docs/lrm/source/packages.rst

    an implicit dependency on a volatile state abstraction [(these are the Callable, Caller, Count, and Terminated attributes; see section :ref:`tasks-and-synchronization`)].
-[An internal call to a protected function is treated like a call to nonvolatile function if the function's Volatile_Function aspect is False.]
+[An internal call to a protected function is treated like a call to a nonvolatile function if the function's Volatile_Function aspect is False.]

 .. _etu-external_state_variables-lr: